Breastfeeding Tips For New Moms

 Aim baby’s lip far from base of nipple so baby takes mouthful of breast.

 Additionally, remember to feed your baby in a calming and relaxed manner.
 Get comfy, be in a soothing environment, and enjoy this special time with your baby (Source)

-Ready to continue this gorgeous experience and to learn more about breastfeeding, prenatal, pregnancy, and postnatal care?
-You'll love our Digital Maternal health program, where we cover all things holistic living during pregnancy (and before/after!) for mom and baby.
-Join our Blossoming Mommy and Baby Community and Sign up for the gorgeous program HERE.
+Ready to continue this gorgeous experience and to learn more about pregnancy care?
+You'll love our Pregnancy Prep Program, where we cover all things holistic living during pregnancy for mom and baby.
+Join our Blossoming Mommy and Baby Community and sign up for the gorgeous program HERE.